User Rating: 5 / 5

 We raced across the partially frozen waters of South Georgian Bay in an airboat nicknamed ‘The Scoot.’
 The homemade contraption was propelled by a huge fan, and the loud noise from the engine precluded any conversation as we sped over snow-covered ice and patches of open water.
 It was just Glenn the driver and me, crammed into the punt-shaped hull along with my personal gear and some supplies.
 It was the dead of winter, and in previous years Georgian Bay would have been totally frozen over by now.
 This would give eager island cottagers access to their properties by snowmobile.
 But now – with global warming – conditions had changed, and it was too dangerous to venture out on the unstable ice.
 Some people say that the current warming trend is just a cyclical anomaly.
 Others insist that it is a worrisome new-normal caused by the excessive use of fossil fuels.
 Personally, I haven’t a clue.
 I was only concerned with getting across to my cottage on Webber Island.

 It was just after sunrise when I left my chalet in Blue Mountain for the 90 minute drive to the Blue Water Marina in Honey Harbour.
 I parked in my usual spot, noting that the lot had been recently ploughed out.
 There hadn’t been much snow in the past week, although the morning radio warned of a huge storm approaching in our direction.
 This didn’t concern me unduly, as I expected to be comfortably ensconced in my cottage before the storm arrived.
-After that, I thought, who cares?
+After that I thought, who cares?
 I would simply hunker down and enjoy the solitude.
 I carried my gear down to the dock and watched as Glenn approached at the appointed time.
 During the summer, I engage Glenn to transport guests back and forth in his water taxi.
 In the winter season he continues to provide this service, substituting the water taxi with the airboat.
 He’s a friendly guy and seems to know everybody and everything that’s going on.

-The indigenous people had given Georgian Bay the name ‘Mnidoo Gamii’ (meaning Great Lake of the Spirit), and the 30,000 islands found here are the largest concentration of freshwater islands in the world.
+The cottage is located on beautiful Webber Island, in the geographically remote eastern archipelago of Georgian Bay.
+This stretches from the protected harbour at Penetanguishene in the south, to the mouth of the French River in the north.
+It is a 200 kilometer expanse which is riddled with islands, shoals and channels, skirting along the endless open water to the west.
+The indigenous people had given Georgian Bay the name ‘Mnidoo Gamii’ (meaning Great Lake of the Spirit), and the 30,000 islands found here are the largest concentration of fresh water islands in the world.
 The area has been given World Biosphere Reserve status by the United Nations and it is an ecological paradise, just one of the many reasons why I decided to purchase the cottage when it came on the market.
 Although it is situated on an island and only accessible by water, it’s just a brief twenty minute boat ride from the marina.

 I was half frozen by the time we approached my dock, which was covered with snow and almost indistinguishable from the rest of the shoreline.
 Glenn pulled up to a level spot and cut the engine.
 We were immediately enveloped in a cocoon of eerie silence.
 That’s OK, I thought.
 The need for quiet and solitude was the reason I had planned this visit.
 It had been a particularly stressful time at work, and I was looking forward to some serious down time.
 As I looked up at the cottage, I was once again reminded of why I had bought the place.
 Sitting on a rocky bluff well above the shoreline, it is an architectural dream house.
 This is not your grandparent’s vision of what a cottage looks like.
 It is a modern home with two wings extending from a central structure.
 It features towering windows and has a massive front deck.
 Sitting on six forested acres, it is fronted by a 100 meter sandy beach on a horseshoe shaped bay.

 “Well, you have a good time Mr. Daniels,” urged Glenn as he helped to unload my supplies.
 He glanced at the NO HUNTING sign that I had nailed to a tree near the shore.
 “You may not be alone on the island,” he confided.
 “One of my competitors dropped someone off near here earlier today.”
 I said, “Really, was it my neighbors Megs or Wilf?”
 Glenn shook his head, “Nope, it was some local guy and he was carrying a rifle.”
 Alarmed by this I responded, “But, it’s not hunting season.
 Besides, this is private property!”
-Glenn huffed, “Hey, that doesn't mean squat to some of the rednecks around here.
+Glenn huffed, “Hey, that don’t mean squat to some of the rednecks around here.
 You better keep your eyes open, and be careful if you go into the woods.”
 I handed Glenn some cash to pay for the ride over, and we agreed on a pick-up time for later in the week.

 I watched as he maneuvered the airboat back across the ice.
 Then, as the sound of his engine faded, I strapped on a pair of bear-paw snowshoes and began to slug my supplies up to the cottage.
 My mind was churning.
 As an animal lover I was deeply disturbed by what Glenn had told me.
 There was a small herd of deer on the island, and I thought of them dotingly as resident pets.
-My first inkling that something was wrong was when I unlocked the front door to the cottage and was met with a cold draft which emanated from inside.
+My first inkling that something was wrong, was when I unlocked the front door to the cottage and was met with a cold draft which emanated from inside.
 Slipping off my boots, I went to investigate.
 I passed through the kitchen and was shocked to find that the window to the storage pantry had been shattered.
 This is the place where I store my Scotch whisky, and I immediately noted that several bottles of the precious nectar were missing.
 I was appalled that my personal sanctuary had been violated, and immediately checked the other rooms to see if anything else was missing.
 When I returned to the pantry, I looked out the window, and could see the culprit’s footprints leading away into the forest.
 Just then a heavy snow began to fall.

 CHAPTER TWO